 By Briana Davis, Clinical Trials of Texas

-Clinical Trials of Texas, Inc. is currently conducting a research study for men and women with bipolar I disorder.
+Clinical Trials of Texas, Inc. is conducting a research study for men and women experiencing symptoms of overactive bladder.
 If you would like to learn more about this trial, please call 210-949-0122 or visit us at SAresearch.com